concourse/docs/docs/blog/posts/2018/09/2018-09-14-concourse-update.md

 **Please also take some time to fill out our** [**2018 Concourse Community survey **](https://docs.google.com/forms/u/1/d/e/1FAIpQLScWHuP130rJAcqBJhQtyIUCqbMcY4Qj0beHtfOnWEQugWSuUw/viewform).
 Your feedback is really valuable to us and the information you provide will help us plan the future of Concourse.
-We only have a handful of responses so far and we’d like to get more before we publish the results!
+We only have a handful of responses so far, and we’d like to get more before we publish the results!

 On to the update: